beCeeSoftArt/Windows/Lidar/README.md

-# Lidar - contains C# library using Slamtec lidar
+# Lidar - contains C#/C library for using Slamtec lidar devices

 The C# connector for Slamtec RpLidar uses at the base the native lidar driver from sdk and between a C library to communicate with the device.